 A worker node must have the following minimum required resources in order to support any portion of the application to be scheduled by Kubernetes:

 The total amount of vCPU and RAM resources selected for the worker nodes must match or exceed the required vCPU and RAM specified in the Kubernetes cluster sizing requirements.

-The minimum worker node requirements listed are for single BMC Helix IT Service Management environment installation in a cluster.
+The minimum worker node requirements listed are for single BMC Helix Service Management environment installation in a cluster.
 To setup multiple environments in a cluster, such as a nonproduction cluster, based on the number of environments, add the worker node requirements for each installation.

 Database resource requirements

 The following table lists the BMC Helix Innovation Suite database resource requirements:

 You must set up the database server outside the Kubernetes clusters on a physical or virtual machine.